PlutoZhang/Zowe-docs/topics/zoestartstop.md

-# Starting and stopping the Zoe runtime
+# Starting and stopping the Zoe runtime on z/OS

 Zoe has two runtime components on z/OS, the explorer server and the zLUX server.